 Passenger comfort is included into the design of the aircraft, with comfortable 2X2 seating, eliminating the middle row, allowing each passenger to sit next to a window and enjoy spectacular views during their flights and in addition, have enough room for their luggage.
 Due to DEP, the flight computer can quickly change each electric motor's speed independently of each other which keeps the aircraft horizontal, providing a much smoother ride, even in gusty wind conditions.

-Hyundai sees three (3) systems for a complete UAM ecosystem.
-The UAM aircraft, the PBV ground vehicles, the hubs to make transfers easy from ground vehicles to aircraft and the reverse.
+Hyundai sees three systems for a complete UAM ecosystem.
+The UAM aircraft, the PBV ground vehicles, and the hubs to make transfers easy from ground vehicles to aircraft and the reverse.

-- S-Link Purpose Built Vehicle (PBV) (ground vehicle).
+S-Link Purpose Built Vehicle (PBV) (ground vehicle).
 The ground vehicles will be an eco-friendly ground shuttle and will be personalized for diverse lifestyles.
 The PBV can also be fitted to have multiple functions such as restaurants, coffee shops, hotels, home delivery, a charging vehicle (which can charge the PBVs by wireless technology while the PBVs are enroute), pharmacies and health clinics.
-Will be autonomous using AI to travel using optimal route.
+Will use autonomous Artificial Intelligence (AI) to travel using optimal route.
 The PBV is inspired by San Francisco’s iconic cable car.

 Here are some of the Purpose Built Vehicle design features: